-The RCT design most familiar to most people is probably the standard two-armed, parallel-design, individually randomised trial.
+The RCT design most familiar to most people is probably the standard two-armed, parallel-design, individually randomized trial.
 The two arms in this case generally include the treatment arm and the control arm (alternative treatment/placebo arm).
 But RCTs can have more than two arms (multiple-armed RCT).
-One example would be a three-armed RCT comparing a treatment arm with an inactive control/placebo arm, and an alternative active treatment.
+One example would be a three-armed RCT comparing a treatment arm with an inactive control/placebo arm, and alternative active treatment.
 Essentially, multiple-armed RCTs can be appraised using the checklist for the standard two-armed trial.
 However, some additional issues should be considered.

-Does the study present an analysis of the differences between each pair of arms, or does it present an overall analysis of difference between all the groups (for example an ANOVA test)?
+Does the study present an analysis of the differences between each pair of arms, or does it present an overall analysis of the difference between all the groups (for example an ANOVA test)?

 An “among-group” statistical assessment can be difficult to interpret, especially if you are only interested in one comparison and cannot attribute results to your group of interest.

 The way you combine data can also affect the results, so you need to watch out for selective data combining.

 Why is the RCT looking at more than two arms?

 Are the different arms examining related clinical question(s)?
 Example 1: Two different doses of treatment A versus control B, where the related questions are: should we use treatment A and at which dose?
 Example 2: Treatment A versus previous gold-standard treatment B versus inactive control C, where the question is should we use treatment A as the new first-line treatment?

 Alternatively, are the different arms looking at separate questions and examined in one trial for efficiency/logistical reasons?
 For example, new treatment A versus new treatment B versus standard control C, where the separate questions are: is new treatment A better than standard treatment C and is new treatment B better than standard treatment C?

 Does the RCT apply any multiplicity correction factor?